blee0730/Digital-Comm-Lab-3/README.md

 # Digital-Comm-Lab-3
 ## Introduction
-In this lab GNURadio was used to create an fsk (Frequency Shift Keyed) transmitter and receiver.
+In this lab GNURadio was used to create an fsk (Frequency Shift Keying) transmitter (Tx) and receiver (Rx).

 ## Flowchart
 ![image](https://github.com/blee0730/Digital-Comm-Lab-3/assets/130094173/e3905628-1758-4d7a-a432-f3716d50ad1f)
 This is the complete flowchart that was used in this lab which will be broken down and explained in parts.
+The big picture split of this flowchart is that everything up to the multiplication block is the transmitter and everything after is the receiver.

 ### Vector Source
 ![image](https://github.com/blee0730/Digital-Comm-Lab-3/assets/130094173/2b83ad2e-2c43-4ff7-8967-1aa2e46a2923)